online-go/gtp2ogs/docs/OPTIONS-LIST.md

 This option can be useful to avoid spammers and bot abusers, who generally create new accounts to repeat their abuse.

-`games played` is the number of RANKED games played, so a new user could still abuse your bot by playing enough fair ranked games, then spamming unranked challenges where he uses a bot, but in this case no harm is done to our bot so it should be fine.
+`games played` is the number of RANKED games played by a user.

+If a user plays more than specified min number of ranked games (ex: minimum 10), and still did not get banned, this user is more likely to be reliable

+Or, if this user has a bad intent, he or she will get bored of having to playing minimum 10 fair ranked games before being able to abuse the bot again.

+If the abuser only plays unranked, it is still minimum number of ranked games that is tested, because playing 10 fake unranked games would be too easy.

+In case he or she abuses our bot in unranked, no harm is done to our bot's rank so it should be fine, especially considering most abusers only play ranked, so you may use different ranked and unranked values, for example `--mingamesplayedranked 20 --mingamesplayedunranked 5`

-A reasonable value seems to be something between 10 and 20.
+A reasonable value seems to be something between 5 and 20.

   `--mingamesplayed` Do not accept challenges from players who played less ranked games than specified minimum number (too new players)